 Macau was the only region, across all Portuguese territories at the time (including ultramarine), that never hoisted the Spanish flag.
 However, Macau’s municipal chamber just started being called Leal Senado in 1810, by orders from Portuguese king D. João VI, after the victory of the city against the Chinese pirates led by Cam Pau Sai, then one of the area’s most feared pirate.

-It all started in the 17th century and, from then on, we have nothing more than reports and a Chinese engraving included in a Macau monograph published in 1751.
-Those reports indicate that the building was mainly a brick and stone structure with a walled Chinese-styled Courtyard, as also described in the Bureaus’ website.
+Nowadays, it houses the Macau Municipal Affairs Bureau, a Macau governmental department.
+It is more than 400 years old and has seen many changes throughout the years.
+It all started in the 17th century and from then on, we have nothing more than reports and a Chinese engraving on a Macau monograph published in 1751.
+The reports indicated that the building was mainly a brick and stone structure with a walled Chinese-styled courtyard, as also described in the Bureaus’ website.

-Later, as reported in documents that are archived in the Senado’s literary estate, more precisely in 1783, a new renovation project for the building was submitted.
+Later, as reported in documents that are archived in the Senado’s literary estate–more precisely in 1783–a new renovation project for the building was submitted.
 It started in the following year and it also included an extension of the old building, all done in a baroque style, native to Italy in the 16th century and widespread in Portugal from the 17th to mid 18th century.

 In 1940, the building witnessed its last major renovation.
-It was especially dedicated to the restoration of its condition, major works on the façade and the finishing of the interior work for the Library, Conference Room and Chapel.
+It was especially dedicated to the restoration of its condition, major works on the façade and the finishing of the interior work for the library, conference room, and chapel.
 Some of those interior areas are richly decorated and make the visit to the building even more interesting.